 Doses outside the guidelines—except in end-of-life care—could soon trigger a process that prevents pharmacists from filling prescriptions.
 Yet that process for other exceptions is not yet clear, according to Stefan Kertesz, associate professor of preventive medicine at the University of Alabama, who has corresponded with the agency.
-(VICE reached out to CMS for comment, but the agency did not provide comment prior to publication.)
+(VICE reached out to CMS for comment, but the agency did not provide one prior to publication.)

-"If a doctor could anticipate the need for special approval and if he or she could obtain it in a rapid fashion, this process might not cause serious harm to patients," Kertesz says.
+"If a doctor could anticipate the need for special approval, and if he or she could obtain it in a rapid fashion, this process might not cause serious harm to patients," Kertesz says.
 "However, we have no basis for expecting that kind of fluid rapid and clear communication in the history of managed care… I'm worried that the mechanics of how this will be implemented would result in patients being thrown into acute withdrawal, which would be medically risky."

 "It's like a runaway freight train," says Pat Anson, a journalist who covers these issues for a specialist publication, the Pain News Network.

-Indeed, in every other area of medicine, personalization and individualized care are the buzzwords—but not when it comes to opioids.
+Indeed, in every other area of medicine, "personalization" and "individualized care" are the buzzwords—but not when it comes to opioids.

 Meanwhile, the crackdown isn't curing people with addiction, even if it does seem to be shifting them to heroin.
 The result, among other things, has been more death: Just this past week, in fact, the CDC released data showing yet another jump in the overdose death rate, even though prescribing has continually fallen since 2012.
 According to the study, the proportion of overdose deaths involving heroin has tripled since 2010, while those involving prescription opioids have fallen.
 It's not really in dispute at this point that being cut from medical opioids can send people in search of of riskier street drugs, sometimes cut with the super potent fentanyl and its derivatives.

-But In the regions hardest hit by opioid problems—yes, these are some of the same areas that fell unexpectedly hard for Trump—opioid deaths are not the only kind of mortality on the rise.
+But in the regions hardest hit by opioid problems—yes, these are some of the same areas that fell unexpectedly hard for Trump—opioid deaths are not the only kind of mortality on the rise.
 Deaths from suicide and alcoholism have risen, too—and the rise has been so large for whites that it has paused what once seemed like inevitable increases in lifespan in successive generations.
 Neither of these causes of death can be blamed solely or even mostly on increased opioid supply; instead, the trend points increasingly to an underlying common cause: the slow-motion economic collapse of these communities.

 "These tend to be places that were once dependent on manufacturing or mining jobs and then lost a chunk of those," explains Shannon Monnat, assistant professor of rural sociology at Penn State, who has published research on the Trump-voter-death-rate connection.
 "They tend to have experienced a decline or stagnation in median income.
 They have higher rates of poverty.
-It's really that these are downward mobility counties."
+It's really that these are downward-mobility counties."

-Check out our interview with director Barry Jenkins, whose film 'Moonlight' won Best Picture at the 2017 Academy Awards.
+Check out our interview with director Barry Jenkins, whose film _Moonlight_won Best Picture at the 2017 Academy Awards.

 Opioids seem to be hitting these communities hard for the same reason crack was so devastating in black neighborhoods in the 1980s and early 1990s.
 Basically, not only did the drugs themselves provide escape and relief from distress, but they also offered one of the few avenues of economic opportunity: jobs in the drug trade.

 Overwhelmingly, these rural addictions do not start with medical use, which reflects national patterns.
-However, a critical factor in their stories is childhood trauma, according to Khary Rigg, assistant professor in the Department of Mental Health Law And Policy at the University of South Florida.
+However, a critical factor in their stories is childhood trauma, according to Khary Rigg, assistant professor in the Department of Mental Health Law and Policy at the University of South Florida.
 "These are folks who primarily are using painkillers, but also heroin," he says before describing how the interviews he conducts with participants involve telling their stories chronologically.
 "They start talking about really, really intense traumatic experiences: rape, things like child abuse, molestation, witnessing someone die."